Everything You Need for Your Home Birth - Baby Chick

 5. Massage tools

-As a massage therapist, my hands are used to working nonstop and not getting tired.
-But your partner may feel differently.
+As a massage therapist, my hands are used to working nonstop, but your partner or support person may feel differently.
 Have some tools that can help him/her out to keep you comfortable.
-These TendHer Buddies are great for counter pressure and deep tissue massage, which help relax your tense muscles, especially swollen feet, achy hips, and tired lower back.
+These massage therapy balls are great for counter pressure and deep tissue massage, which help relax your tense muscles, especially swollen feet, achy hips, and tired lower back.

 6. Birth outfit

-I am going to be wearing this bralette and a sarong when I’m in labor.
+I am going to be wearing a bralette and a sarong when I’m in labor.

 7. Crockpot & tongs